jiaxicheng/pentaho/prd_pdi_waterfall-chart.md

 have the loan_amount set to zero at 'End'

 Click 'Get variables' button at the bottom and make sure the Fields added have proper types, i.e. "Number"
-with Length = 12 and recision= 2
+with Length = 12 and Precision= 2

 4. Add a `Select values` step
-this step is optional, in case you want to enforce data types or rename fields.
+This step is optional, in case you want to enforce data types or rename fields.

-5. save the Ktr and run the transform to make sure it returns expected dataset.
+5. Save the Ktr and run the transform to make sure it returns expected dataset.

 **On the PRD end**